pf4j/pf4j/README.md

 In above manifest I described a plugin with id `welcome-plugin`, with class `ro.fortsoft.pf4j.demo.welcome.WelcomePlugin`, with version `0.0.1` and with dependencies to plugins `x, y, z`.

-Also you can use any PluginDescriptorFinder (for example **PropertiesPluginDescriptorFinder**) in DefaultPluginManager (using setPluginDescriptorFinder() method).

-    plugin.class=ro.fortsoft.pf4j.demo.welcome.WelcomePlugin
-    plugin.dependencies=x, y, z
-    plugin.id=welcome-plugin
-    plugin.provider=Decebal Suiu
-    plugin.version=0.0.1

 You can define an extension point in your application using **ExtensionPoint** interface marker.

     public interface Greeting extends ExtensionPoint {